7. Control Description Language¶

 Buildings/package.mo

-An actual implementation of an elementary building block looks as follows, where we omitted the annotations that are used for graphical rendering:
+An actual implementation of an elementary block looks as follows, where we omitted the annotations that are used for graphical rendering:

 block AddParameter "Output the sum of an input plus a parameter"